Vitamin B12 Deficiency

 Inadequate dietary intake

 Though fairly uncommon, some people may develop vitamin B12 deficiency as a result of low levels in their daily diet.
-A balanced diet that includes meat, fish and dairy products typically provides sufficient vitamin B12; however, strict vegans and people with a poor diet are at risk of developing a deficiency.
+A balanced diet typically provides sufficient vitamin B12; however, strict vegans and people with a poor diet are at higher risk of developing a deficiency.
+Good sources of vitamin B12 include:

 It is important that people making long-term dietary changes, for example becoming vegan, eat food products that have been fortified with vitamin B12 or take a supplement to reduce the risk of developing a deficiency.